2024 alberta sport recognition award Winners

 Sport: Athletics

-Dianna had an incredible 2024 season, She ran a 51.98 personal best to win the silver medal at the 2024 World Athletics U20 Championships in the 400 metres.
+Dianna had an incredible 2024 season on the track.
+The highlight of the year was a 51.98 sec personal best to win the silver medal at the 2024 World Athletics U20 Championships in the 400 metres.
 She capped off the event in Lima Peru with a bronze medal finish in the Women’s 4x100m relay

-The Edmonton native Dianna had a very successful 2024 season she was the Canadian National Indoor Champion for U20 Women in the 200m distance and the Canadian National Outdoor Champions in the 200m and 400m distances.
+The Edmonton native was also the 2024 Canadian National Indoor Champion for U20 Women in the 200m distance and the Canadian National Outdoor Champions in the 200m and 400m distances.

 She currently attends the University of Guelph where she is studying English..